-- a) Police Standards Directory

-- b) Police Audit and Inspection unit
+- Police Standards Directory - Police Audit and Inspection unit

-- 2.3 What are the roles and missions of military, paramilitary and security forces, and how does your State control that such forces act solely within the constitutional framework?
+2.3 What are the roles and missions of military, paramilitary and security forces, and how does your State control that such forces act solely within the constitutional framework?

-The Cyprus Constitution Article 129 provides for the establishment of a military force the strength of which should not exceed two thousand men, sixty per cent of which to be Greek Cypriot and forty per cent Turkish Cypriot.
+The Cyprus Constitution Article 129 provides for the establishment of a military force, the strength of which should not exceed two thousand men, sixty per cent of which to be Greek Cypriot and forty per cent Turkish Cypriot.

-Tasks and powers of the Cyprus Army are defined in the Basic Law (No. 8/1961) providing for the establishment of the Cyprus Army, as well as in the subsequent

-Laws amending the Basic Law.
+The tasks and powers of the Cyprus Army are defined in the Basic Law (No. 8/1961) providing for the establishment of the Cyprus Army, as well as in the subsequent Laws amending the Basic Law (Nos.
+16/1962, 51/1963, 77/1966, 46/1973, 46/1975, 80/1981, 34/1983).
 The above Laws were amended and unified by Law No. 33/1990.

-Due to the situation created in Cyprus, after the outbreak of inter - communal violence in 1963, which continued in 1964, the need to establish a separate military force to support the Cyprus Army and the Security Forces, led to the establishment of the National Guard.
+Due to the situation in Cyprus, after the outbreak of inter - communal violence in 1963, which continued in 1964, the need to establish a separate military force to support the Cyprus Army and the Security Forces, led to the establishment of the National Guard.